UMAprotocol/UMIPs/UMIPs/umip-91.md

 To accomplish this upgrade, two changes need to be made:

 - The UST address, 0xa47c8bf37f92abed4a126bda807a7b7498661acd, needs to be added to the collateral currency whitelist introduced in UMIP-8.
 - A final fee of 400 UST needs to be added for UST in the Store contract.

 ## Rationale

-The rationale behind this change is giving deployers more useful collateral currency options, and to allow us at Jarvis, to launch new liquidity pools based on UST, which will allow us to perform jFiat <> UST swap at the oracle price.
+The rationale behind this change is giving deployers more useful collateral currency options.

 400 UST was chosen as the final fee for UST because this is the practical equivalent to the final fee of already